pali-english/pali-english.github.io/README.md

 don’t know their destiny;
 the perfected ones with defilements ended:
 that’s who I call a brahmin.

+    Yassa - whose
+    gatiṁ - destiny or path
+    na - not
+    jānanti - know
+    devā - gods
+    gandhabbamānusā - fairies and humans
+    Khīṇāsavaṁ - (the one) with defilements ended arahantaṁ - perfected ones or worthy ones tamahaṁ - that (person)
+    brūmi - I call
+    brāhmaṇaṁ - a brahmin

 Yassa pure ca pacchā ca,
 majjhe ca natthi kiñcanaṁ;